We are one of the oldest language schools in England, we started teaching English to overseas students in 1962

 - How many levels of English do you offer ?

 For our group classes, we have five basic levels that we operate.
-A general description of these levels would be: Elementary, Pre-Intermediate, Intermediate, Upper Intermediate and Advanced.
-Our levelling system is now matched to the generally used Council of Europe’s Common European Framework (CEF).
+A general description of these levels would be: Elementary (A1), Pre-Intermediate (A2), Intermediate (B1), Upper Intermediate (B2) and Advanced (C1).
+Our levelling system is now matched to the now commonly used Council of Europe’s Common European Framework (CEF).
 To get a better idea of what the CEF levels are, along with a brief description of what each level means, please take a look at the SGI Guide to Language Levels chart.

 - Do you have links with schools in other cities?

-Yes we do, we have Partner Schools in Cambridge and Oxford.
-Both schools are similar to us, they are small independent family-owned schools, accredited by the British Council and with an emphasis on quality and professionalism.
+Yes we do, we have a Partner School in Oxford.
+This school, a prestigious tutorial college is similar to us, as a small independent family-owned business with an emphasis on quality and professionalism.

 - Do you have links with Universities?